operator-framework/awesome-operators/README.md

+This project is a component of the [Operator Framework](https://github.com/operator-framework), an open source toolkit to manage Kubernetes native applications, called Operators, in an effective, automated, and scalable way.
+Read more in the [introduction blog post](https://coreos.com/blog/introducing-operator-framework).

 # Awesome Operators in the Wild

 A resource tracking a number of Operators using Kubernetes Third-Party Resources, Custom Resource Definitions, or the API Server Aggregation created by others from our awesome Kubernetes community.